qudini/qudini-reactive/qudini-reactive-logging/README.md

 ### Additional logging context properties

+By default, the logging context will hold the build version, mapped to the key `"build_version"`.

+This value will be read from `com.qudini.reactive.utils.metadata.MetadataService` ([see the defaults and how to override them](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils)).

-By default, no additional logging context will be extracted from the incoming request, but you can implement `com.qudini.reactive.logging.web.LoggingContextExtractor` if you need more domain-specific properties to be available in the MDC.
+You can override these defaults by registering a component implementing `com.qudini.reactive.logging.web.LoggingContextExtractor`, for example if you need more domain-specific properties to be available in the MDC (you'll have access to the incoming HTTP request).

+### Third-party error trackers

+If the JDK of a supported third-party error tracker is found in the classpath, logs at level `ERROR` or above will be pushed to them.

+#### NewRelic

+If `com.newrelic.api.agent.NewRelic` is found in the classpath, errors will be pushed to [NewRelic](https://newrelic.com/) via `NewRelic.noticeError(errorOrMessage, params)`.

+The logging context will be passed through as `params`, as well as:

+- the timestamp,
+- the log level,
+- the logger,
+- the logged message.

+#### Sentry

+If `io.sentry.Sentry` is found in the classpath, errors will be pushed to [Sentry](https://sentry.io/) via `Sentry.captureEvent(event)`.

+Sentry's `environment` and `release` will be populated thanks to `com.qudini.reactive.utils.metadata.MetadataService` ([see the defaults and how to override them](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils)).

+The log event will be used to populate the Sentry event.

 ### Reactive context creation